daveism/560-prez/5th.md

 Max winds might be down slightly?
 I was not expecting this.

-Maybe there are any differences between the two basins.
+Maybe there are some differences in the individual basins.

 To create this chart run [charts_basins_all.R](charts_basins_all.R) in R studio.
 ```